austinsonger/Policy-Portal/risk-management-and-risk-assessment-process.md

   * Determine the extent to which a control is cost-effective.
 Compare the benefit (e.g., risk reduction) of applying a control with its subsequent cost of application.
 Controls that are not cost-effective are also identified during this step.
 Analyzing each control or set of controls in this manner, and prioritizing across all controls being considered, can greatly aid in the decision-making process.
   * Output - Documented cost-benefit analysis of either implementing or not implementing each specific control
 * Step 4.
 Select Control(s)
-  * Taking into account the information and results from previous steps, FA's mission, and other important criteria, the Risk Management Team determines the best control(s) for reducing risks to the information systems and to data confidentiality, integrity, and availability.
+  * Taking into account the information and results from previous steps, `<Company Placeholder>`'s mission, and other important criteria, the Risk Management Team determines the best control(s) for reducing risks to the information systems and to data confidentiality, integrity, and availability.
 These controls may consist of a mix of administrative, physical, and/or technical safeguards.
   * Output - Selected control(s)
 * Step 5.
 Assign Responsibility
   * Identify the workforce members with the skills necessary to implement each of the specific controls outlined in the previous step, and assign their responsibilities.
 Also identify the equipment, training and other resources needed for the successful implementation of controls.
 Resources may include time, money, equipment, etc.